NHOrus/neuroi-quest/thread3/turn7o2.md

 Help?

-Help?
+*Help?*

 "Is that what you call it?"
-Su-Hyun snarled.
-"Help?"
+Su-Hyun snarled. "*Help?*"

 Yoshika flinched.
 "N-no, I-"

 "Is that what you call invading my nation, and murdering our Empress, raping and pillaging all the way?
-When your soldiers used me as one of your fucking Comfort Women for a year before exiling me to Hell, was that 'help'?
+When your soldiers *used* me as one of your fucking Comfort Women for a year before exiling me to Hell, *was that 'help'*?

 By now, Meiling looked seriously concerned, and moved towards Su-Hyun only to be shoved away.
-Su-Hyun pushed herself off her Neuroi minder, hearing a familiar pop in her ears as her familiar materialised and magic rushed throughout her system, reinforcing her drastically weakened body as she started stumbling towards the Fuso bitches.
+Su-Hyun pushed herself off her Neuroi minder, hearing a familiar pop in her ears as her familiar materialised and magic rushed throughout her system, reinforcing her drastically weakened body as she started stumbling towards the Fuso *bitches*.

-"Dad!
+*"Dad!
 Dad!"
 The door burst open, and Tae-Hyuk rushed in, face anxious.
 "Dad!
-I need to talk to you!"
+I need to talk to you!"*

-"Manners boy!"
+*"Manners boy!"
 Her father barked.
-"Just what in the blazes is the matter with you?"
+"Just what in the blazes is the matter with you?"*

-"The Fusoans are here, looking for Comfort Women.
-We have to hide Su-Hyun and Mom now!"
+*"The Fusoans are here, looking for Comfort Women.
+We have to hide Su-Hyun and Mom now!"*

-Her father paled, a rarity on the normally steadfast man.
-"Get your mother, NOW!"
+*Her father paled, a rarity on the normally steadfast man.
+"Get your mother, NOW!"*

 "Is that what you call my home being burnt to ashes, and the murder of my family?"
 She seethed.

-"I will not!"
+*"I will not!"*

-"Min-Ha, please!"
+*"Min-Ha, please!"
 Her father begged.
-"They will come soon now, you have to hide."
+"They will come soon now, you have to hide."*

-"The second they see that I'm not here, they will tear the place apart and take both me and Su-Hyun!"
+*"The second they see that I'm not here, they will tear the place apart and take both me and Su-Hyun!"
 Her mother shot back.
 "A single son they can believe, but no mother?
 Better just me than the both of us!
-I am older, and there is a good chance that they will simply ignore me."
+I am older, and there is a good chance that they will simply ignore me."*

-"Now is not the time for your self-sacrificial attitude, you have to hide now!"
+*"Now is not the time for your self-sacrificial attitude, you have to hide now!"*

-The door crashed.
+*The door crashed.*

 "You shot my father!"
 She screamed.

-A gunshot rang out.
+*A gunshot rang out.*

 "Bayoneted my brother!"

-"Tae-Hyuk!"
+*"Tae-Hyuk!"
 Su-Hyun sobbed over her dying brother.
-"Please don't leave me!"
+"Please don't leave me!"*

-"Su-Hyun."
+*"Su-Hyun."
 Tae-Hyuk whispered, blood pouring out of his mouth.
-"Run, please."
+"Run, please."*

-"No!"
+*"No!"
 Su-Hyun screamed as she felt arms grab her from behind.
 "No!
 No!
-Noooo!"
+Noooo!"*

-"And raped my mother to pregnancy, before cutting her up like some fucking animal!"
+"And raped my mother to pregnancy, before cutting her up like some fucking *animal!*"

-"Mom."
+*"Mom."
 Su-Hyun trembled in her cell, gathering up the courage to ask what had been on her mind these last few months.
-"Mom, that isn't-that isn't one of you and Dad's isn't it?"
+"Mom, that isn't-that isn't one of you and Dad's isn't it?"*

-Her mother shook her head sadly, looking at her swollen stomach, her strong, beautiful mother...Su-Hyun nearly cried.
-How did it all go so wrong?
+*Her mother shook her head sadly, looking at her swollen stomach, her strong, beautiful mother...Su-Hyun nearly cried.
+How did it all go so wrong?*

-"Su-Hyun."
+*"Su-Hyun."
 Her mother said suddenly, her voice grim.
 "There's something I need to talk to you about.
 Someday...someday may come a time when I'm not by your side, where I cannot even give you the comfort of my presence.
 When that day comes, you have to be strong, understand me?
-And no matter what, Me, your father, and Tae-Hyuk will always love you okay?"
+And no matter what, Me, your father, and Tae-Hyuk will always love you okay?"*

-"No, Mom!"
+*"No, Mom!"
 Su-Hyun cried.
-"Please, I can't lose you too!"
+"Please, I can't lose you too!"*

-The door started shaking, the jangle of keys audible outside.
+*The door started shaking, the jangle of keys audible outside.*

-"Promise me, please Su-Hyun!"
-Her mother pleaded.
+*"Promise me, please Su-Hyun!"
+Her mother pleaded.*

-"I-"
+*"I-"*

-The door continued to shake.
+*The door continued to shake.*

-"I promise."
+*"I promise."*

-"Thank you Su-Hyun."
+*"Thank you Su-Hyun."
 Her mother smiled.
-"Don't worry, that day hasn't come yet."
+"Don't worry, that day hasn't come yet."*

-The door broke open.
+*The door broke open.*

-"I'll be back soon okay?"
+*"I'll be back soon okay?"*

 Su-Hyun vomited blood, lungs screaming as they desperately tried to inhale air.
 She staggered to a single knee, coughing out blood painfully before getting back to her feet, Yoshika moved to help her, but she slapped her aside, ignoring the searing pain in her chest.

 Rage was a hell of an anesthetic.

-"You."
-Su-Hyun rasped, blood pouring from her mouth.
-"I would rather die, than accept your 'help' ever again!"
-She shrieked, the effort of speaking finally sending her to her knees in sheer exhaustion and pain.
+"*You.*" Su-Hyun rasped, blood pouring from her mouth.
+"I would rather *die*, than accept your *'help' ever again!*" She shrieked, the effort of speaking finally sending her to her knees in sheer exhaustion and pain.

 She couldn't breathe anymore, and she found black rapidly consuming the edges of her vision.
 Meiling ran up, shouting something at the Fusoans.
 The last thought Su-Hyun had before being dragged into oblivion was to wonder what her friend thought of what she said.